Order Code: M861MSDS sheet

-Since the discovery of single layer graphene in 2004 the field of 2d materials has seen several new classes of materials emerge.
-One of these is transition metal dichalcogenides (TMD's), these materials consist of one of the transition metals bound with one of the elements in group 16.
+Since the discovery of single-layer graphene in 2004, the field of 2D materials has seen several new classes of materials emerge.
+One of these is transition metal dichalcogenides (TMD's).
+These materials are comprised of one of the transition metals bound with one of the elements in Group 16.
 However, oxides are typically not classed as dichalcogenides.
-Molybdenum disulfide (MoS2) a member of the TMD family and is currently the most studied of this class of material with over 2500 papers being published in 2015.
+Molybdenum Disulfide (MoS2) is currently the most studied member of the TMD family, with over 2500 papers being published in 2015.

-At Ossila we have a range of different Molybdenum Disulfide powders for sale including monolayer MoS2 (M861), and multi-layer MoS2 (M871).
-These materials come packed as dry powders and ready for re-dispersion within the solvent of users choice.
-In addition we sell pre-made solutions using M861 and M871 and concentrations of 1 mg.ml-1 and 0.1 mg.ml-1.
+At Ossila we have a range of different Molybdenum Disulfide powders for sale, including monolayer MoS2 (M861) and multi-layer MoS2 (M871).
+These materials come packed as dry powders, ready for re-dispersion within the solvent of the user's choice.
+In addition , we sell pre-made solutions using M861 and M871 at concentrations of 1 mg.ml-1 and 0.1 mg.ml-1.

 |Flake Size||0.1-4 μm||~0.2-10 μm|

 |Single layer ratio||95%||N/A|

 |Packaging Information||Light resistant bottle||Light resistant bottle|

 |Packaging Information||4 x 25 ml Bottles||4 x 25 ml Bottles||4 x 25 ml Bottles||4 x 25 ml Bottles|